 Our three-stage shaving solution works to lightly exfoliate the surface layer, prepare and protect the skin from shaving, and then help repair and nourish the skin after face shaving.
 Whilst the aesthetic jury is out on removing vellus hair from faces, there is nothing better than clean, vibrant, hairless skin.

 Working out what works for you

-Whatever look you’re after, and whatever skin and hair condition you’re starting with, it’s always really important to take things slow, try it on a small part of skin first, and check that you don’t have any adverse affects.
+Whatever look you’re after, and whatever skin and hair condition you’re starting with, it’s always really important to take things slow, try it on a small part of skin first, and check that you don’t have any adverse effects.
 Always take care to prepare and protect your skin, and ensure the razor you use is sharp, clean and free from any gunk.
-For tips on pre, during and post shaving, read our 3 stage guide, and for advice on how to keep your razor sharp, take a look at our patent-pending Blaidmat.
+For tips on pre, during and post-shaving, read our 3 stage guide, and for advice on how to keep your razor-sharp, take a look at our patent-pending Blaidmat.